developerasun/myDocumentBox-tool/myJavascript/myTypescript/readme.md

 ```

 ## Function
 In Typescript, setting parameter/return types is possible.
-If a function does not return anything explicitly, it can be written as it returns 'void'
+If a function does not return anything explicitly, it can be written as it returns 'void'.
+Typescript will infer what types of return will be returned even when you didn't clarify.

 ```typescript
 function myTypescript(name : string, age: number):string {